dkelshaw/dkelshaw.github.io/README.md

 # dkelshaw.github.io
+## Introduction
 My name is Deirdre Kelshaw.
 I'm a senior at Lehigh University majoring in Journalism and Economics.
-I'm using this page to host my data journalism projects.
+I'm using this page to host my data journalism projects